cemac/CFizer/README.md

 1.0.2  Code reformatting using *Black*, for consistency, and added maintainer to pyproject.toml.

 1.0.3  Includes the following fixes: 1) Adds checking for empty DsGroup filepath collections; 2) Adds check for availability of reference variables for converting perturbation values; 3) Corrects Boolean values in vocabulary in Excel spreadsheet to vocabulary tool; 4) Makes some minor corrections and adds some debugging clarifications.
 README.md updated to include instructions for installation on HPC systems other than JASMIN.
 Added maintainer to pyproject.toml.

+1.0.4 Although CFizer generates CF-1.10 compliant MONC output, `CF_VERSION` in startup.py has been relabelled as 1.8 instead of 1.10 (this label becomes part of the CFizer'd output metadata) so that output can be run through CEDA's cf-checker, which currently checks up to CF-1.8 - see issue #58 for further details.